chitra-lab/chitra-lab.github.io/join/index.md

 ## Postdoctoral researchers

 If you are interested in joining the lab as a post-doc, I would be very happy to talk.
-Please reach out to me via [email](uthsav@jhu.edu) with your CV, a brief description of your research interests and past work, and contact information for 1-3 references.
+Please reach out to me via [email (uthsav@jhu.edu)](uthsav@jhu.edu) with your CV, a brief description of your research interests and past work, and contact information for 1-3 references.
 Prospective applicants are also encouraged to apply to the [DSAI postdoctoral fellowship](https://ai.jhu.edu/careers/postdoctoral-fellowship-program/).

 ## JHU undergraduate students

 I am quite happy to work with motivated and curious JHU undergraduate students.
-If you are interested, please reach out to me via [email](uthsav@jhu.edu) with the following information:
+If you are interested, please reach out to me via [email (uthsav@jhu.edu)](uthsav@jhu.edu) with the following information:
-* your year and major,
+* a brief description of who you are (e.g. year and major) and why you are interested in the lab,
-* your transcript with classes that you have taken or are taking in computer science, applied math, statistics, computational biology, etc.,
+* a list of classes that you have taken or are taking in computer science, applied math, statistics, computational biology, or other related fields,
-* any prior research experience and the supervising faculty member,
-* your expected time commitment (hours per week),
-* a brief description of why you are interested in the lab and your long-term goals,
-* when you would like to work (e.g. summer, during semester), and
+* your expected time commitment (hours per week) and when you would like to work (e.g. summer, during semester),
+* any prior research experiences and the supervising faculty member(s)
+    * Note that this is **optional**, as I do not expect undergraduates to have previous research experience
-* any other relevant information (e.g. website).
+* any other relevant information (e.g. course projects, website).

 This information will allow me to assess your fit in the lab and help match you to a relevant research project.
 If there is a good fit, then I will schedule a time to meet.